cloudposse/.github/CONTRIBUTING.md

 #### Versioning

 The release automation relies on labels to increment the semantic versioning tag.
+Releases are applied manually by maintainers.
+If no label is applied, "minor" is assumed.

-As a reference, the following is a mapping between labels and semver:
+As a reference, the following is a mapping between labels and [semver](https://semver.org/):

 1. `Patch`: A minor, backward compatible change.
 Increments patch version, e.g. 1.0.**1**
 2. `Minor`: New features that do not break anything, e.g. 1.**1**.1